hosjiu1702/BTol/README.md

 # BTol
 Annotation Tool

-Btol is a semi-auto tools for labelling data train or data validate.
+Btol is a semi-auto tools for labelling training data or validating data.
 This program is still working in progress ..